nbahador/GitHubActions_WeatherTracker/README.md

 # GitHub Actions Weather Tracker

 A simple weather tracker that fetches the current temperature and displays it.
+The deployment is triggered automatically by a scheduled action.

 ## Live Demo